TURKISH JOURNAL OF GERIATRICS

 Turkish Journal of Geriatrics is on official publication of Turkish Geriatrics Society and is published four times a year.
 Official language of the journal

-is English.
-Turkish Journal of Geriatrics invites submission of Original Articles based on clinical and laboratory studies, Invited Review Articles
+Turkish Journal of Geriatrics invites submission of Original Articles based on clinical and laboratory studies, Invited Review Articles including up to

-including up to date published material, Original Case Reports, Letters to the Editor and News and Announcements of congress and meetings concerning all
+date published material, Original Case Reports, Letters to the Editor and News and Announcements of congress and meetings concerning all aspects of

 Preparation of Manuscript